New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Trips to the hospital and dentist to get emergency dental care without a dental insurance plan can add up quickly.
 Here are some types of dental emergencies and their costs:

 • Lost dentures: If you lose your dentures, you’ll need to replace them quickly in order to restore chewing and speaking abilities.
-Removable dentures can cost on average $452 to $6,514.3
+Removable dentures can cost $452 to $6,514 on average.3

 • Tooth extraction: A dentist may need to remove a tooth that is severely damaged or decayed.
-A tooth extraction can cost on average between $137-$835 per tooth.4
+The average cost of a tooth extraction can be between $137 to $835 per tooth.4

 How dental insurance can help cover emergency dental care